 Dr Rachel A. Burns

-My first monograph, under contract with ARC Humanities Press, is titled Rethinking Old English Verse Layout and the Role of the Scribe.
-This book will explore the visual presentation of Old English verse in early medieval manuscripts, challenging the oft-cited belief that Old English verse is written out 'like prose'.
-Through comparative analysis of Old English and Latin verse layout, identification of unusual layouts in Old English, and assessment of inter-word spacing, this volume will demonstrate that the layout of Old English was more dynamic and responsive than has been hitherto assumed, and was in large part determined by its distinct metrical structure.
+My first monograph, under contract with ARC Humanities Press and due for publication in 2024, is titled A History of Old English Verse Layout: Poetics on the Page.
+This book gives the first comprehensive history of the mise-en-page of Old English verse, challenging the oft-cited belief that Old English verse is written out 'like prose'.
+Through comparative analysis of Old English and Latin verse layout, identification of unusual layouts in Old English, and assessment of inter-word spacing, this volume will demonstrate that the layout of Old English was in large part determined by its distinct metrical structure.
+The final chapter includes study of the reception of Old English texts from the seventeenth to the early twentieth centuries, considering the role of linguistic nationalism and turbulence in European national identities during this formative period of textual editing.

 In 2022, I published a collection of essays on Old English metre and literary criticism, co-edited with Rafael J. Pascual, titled Tradition and Innovation in Old English Metre (Arc Humanities Press, https://www.arc-humanities.org/9781641894586/tradition-and-innovation-in...).
 This collection follows a highly successful workshop on the application of Old English metre to questions of literary criticism, held in Oxford in 2019 (https://www.torch.ox.ac.uk/event/anglo-saxon-metre-and-literary-studies).
 I have also contributed a chapter to this volume ('Mind the Gap: Inter-word Spacing and Metrical Organisation in Old English verse'), positing a relationship between word-spacing and metrical organisation in a sample of Old English verse in its manuscript context.

 I largely work with Old English texts, but also with Anglo-Latin material and on western medieval manuscript culture more broadly.
-I have produced an edition and commentary of a fourteenth-century Middle English lyric, which is forthcoming in Studia Neophilologica (‘God send vs þe dew of heuene’ in Oxford, Bodleian Library, MS Digby 172: a new edition of a bilingual lyric, with commentary').
+I have produced an edition and commentary of a fourteenth-century Middle English lyric, published in Studia Neophilologica (‘God send vs þe dew of heuene’ in Oxford, Bodleian Library, MS Digby 172: a new edition of a bilingual lyric, with commentary').

 From 2018-2022, I was a researcher on the ERC-funded CLASP Project (A Consolidated Library of Anglo-Saxon Poetry, https://clasp.eu/).
 My focus on this project was the manuscript record of Old English verse, expanding the database of scribal errors and editorial emendations.